 My yoga journey began as a young child watching the American public TV series “Lilias Yoga and You.”
-After this discovery, my older sister says that I spent most of my time upside down.
-Love of movement drew me first to gymnastics, and then to classical ballet training I continued through college to the present.
+My older sister can confirm that after discovering Lilias, I spent most of my time upside down.
+A love of movement drew me first to gymnastics, then to classical ballet that I’ve continued even to today.

-At age 25, I rediscoverd yoga, initially practicing in the Sivananda tradition.
-By the late 1990s, I began to explore Ashtanga, Vinyasa Yoga and Jivamukti Yoga.
-While working full-time in environmental policy and communications, I completed teacher trainings with Shiva Rea (Vinyasa Flow), David Swenson (Ashtanga) and Lex Gillan (Hatha).
-In 2005, I undertook Jivamukti’s 300HR teacher training program and in New York City, completed Jivamukti Advanced apprenticeship program in 2008 and became Advanced Certified in 2012.
-I served as a Mentor for the Jivamukti teacher training in 2016 working alongside beloved teachers and colleagues Sharon Gannon, Emma Henry, Camilla Veen, Hachi Yu and John Smitic.
-I have been on the core Teacher Training faculty at Yoga Tree, in San Francisco, since 2012.
+When I was 25, I found yoga again.
+At first, practicing in the Sivananda tradition.
+By the late 1990s, I started to explore Ashtanga, Vinyasa Yoga and Jivamukti Yoga.
+I felt that, personally and professionally, all roads were leading me to Jivamukti.
+And that’s how it panned out.
+Working full-time, I did teacher trainings with Shiva Rea (Vinyasa Flow), David Swenson (Ashtanga) and Lex Gillan (Hatha).
+In 2005, the stars aligned for me to go to Jivamukti’s 300HR teacher training program.
+As luck would have it, that year was the last full training taught entirely by my teachers Sharon Gannon and David Life.
+I went on to finish our Advanced apprenticeship program in 2008 in NYC, became Advanced Certified in 2012 and was a Mentor at the Jivamukti teacher training in 2016 — an opportunity to work alongside Sharon, Emma Henry and Camilla Veen, Hachi Yu and John Smitic.
+I’ve been on the core Teacher Training faculty at Yoga Tree, in San Francisco, since 2012.

 I am often asked, What is Jivamukti Yoga and what makes it special?